msgalenwhite/wedding-site/README.md

 For my own protection as well as my guests', these will be included in gitignore files.
 Please be aware that a cloned version of this project will not include this data, and therefore might not function as intended.

-### Form of Invitees:

-Form of Invitees: Each family has its own array of strings.
-If a +1 was included with the invitation, I have included "plusOne"

-let invitees = [
-  ["Mom's Name", "Dad's Name", "baby"],
-  ["Cousin's Name", "plusOne"]
-]

 ### Form of Invitation: